Raynaudy/Codoc-defi-code/README.md

 ## How to lauch

 1. Install missing dependencies if needed.
-2. change directory to the codoc-defi-code folder
+2. Change directory to the codoc-defi-code folder
-3.  ``` python main.py
+3. Execute `python main.py` in command line